Dev-Sites/pixijs/Performance-Tips.md

 - If you plan to destroyed more than one at once add a random delay to their destruction to remove freezing.
 - delayed texture destroy if you plan to delete a lot of textures yourself.

+## Tinting
+- Tinting is totally FREE in the WebGL renderer, there is literally no overhead.
+So go nuts!
+- Tinting has a one time setup cost when using the canvas renderer per texture.
+Animating tints can be slow on the canvas renderer.

 ## Text
 - Avoid changing it on every frame as this can be expensive (each time it draws to a canvas and then uploads to GPU)
 - Bitmap Text gives much better performance for dynamically changing text.